Skip to main content

 Binary Data - loaders.gl is optimized to load into compact memory representations and use with WebGL frameworks (e.g. by returning typed arrays whenever possible).
 Note that in spite of the .gl naming, loaders.gl has no any actual WebGL dependencies and loaders can be used without restrictions in non-WebGL applications.

-Multi-Asset Loading - Some formats like glTF, Shapefile, or mip mapped / cube textures can require dozens of separate loads to resolve all linked assets (external buffers, images etc).
-Tracking all the resulting async loads can cause complications for applications.
-By default, loaders.gl loads all linked assets before resolving the returned Promise.
+Multi-Asset Loading - Formats like glTF, Shapefile, or mip mapped / cube textures can require dozens of separate loads to resolve all linked assets (external buffers, images etc). loaders.gl loads all linked assets before resolving the returned Promise.

 Licenses

-loaders.gl itself is MIT licensed but various modules contain code under several permissive open source licenses, currently MIT, BSD and Apache licenses.
-Each loader module comes with its own license, so if the distinction matters to you, please check the documentation for each module and decide accordingly, however loaders.gl will never include code with non-permissive, commercial or copyLeft licenses.
+loaders.gl itself is MIT licensed, however various modules contain forked code under several permissive, compatible open source licenses, such as ISC, BSD and Apache licenses.
+Each loader module provides some license notes, so if the distinction matters to you, please check the documentation for each module and decide accordingly.
+We guarantee that loaders.gl will never include code with non-permissive, commercial or copy-left licenses.

 Credits and Attributions

-loaders.gl is maintained by a group of organizations collaborating through open governance under the Linux Foundation.
+loaders.gl is maintained by a group of organizations collaborating through open governance under the OpenJS and Linux Foundations.

-While loaders.gl contains a lot of original code, it is also partly a repackaging of superb work done by others in the open source community.
+While loaders.gl contains substantial amounts of original code, it also repackages lots of superb work done by others in the open source community.
 We try to be as explicit as we can about the origins and attributions of each piece of code, both in the documentation page for each module and in the preservation of comments relating to authorship and contributions inside forked source code.

 Even so, we can make mistakes, and we may not have the full history of the code we are reusing.
 If you think that we have missed something, or that we could do better in regard to attribution, please let us know.